1. Marco Polo

 Glue triangles of sponge to the front to make claws.

 Now put your feet in them and stomp around the house roaring like a T-rex.
 Grrrrrrrr!

 Fold a sheet of paper in half 3 - 5 times in different directions and at different angles then start cutting small shapes out.
 Unfold the paper to reveal your creation.
 Try experimenting with different folds and cut shapes.
 Can you make a snowflake?

 For girls, rainbow fairy makeup or a butterfly are great ideas.
-For boys, a superhero or monster may be more their preference.
-Animals like tigers, frogs, or a shark are also popular.
+For boys, a superhero or monster may be their preference.
+Animals like tigers, frogs, and a shark are also popular.

 Make sure you use proper face-painting paints so it washes off easily at bath time.

 Learn some amazing face painting tips in our dedicated article Face painting for babysitters, you’ll be so glad you did.

 Draw little faces with markers and give them arms with pipe cleaners or wire.
 Make little clothes from scraps of fabric.
 Make a whole family.

 Peg them to people when they’re not looking and see how long it takes them to notice!

 Do you have some unused odd socks?
 Turn them into Sock Puppets!